Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Scripting & File Functions.md

      debugPrint(eulerNumber); //> 2.7182818284590452
 }
 ```
-> Creates a save variable containg a function, yes this is possible.
+> Creates a save variable containing a function, yes this is possible.
 But disables the implementation of the saved variable within the excluded scripts given.
 You can probably used this, for something idk man.
 ```lua
 function onCreatePost()
      setOnScripts('calcMid', function(a,b)